 Switchover of Meteorological Mission

 The Japan Meteorological Agency (JMA) has been operating a meteorological mission to observe the earth from space using the MTSAT-1R geostationary satellite since 28 June 2005.
-Since the service period of MTSAT-1R's earth imaging sensor will reach the end of its five-year design lifetime in summer next year, JMA plans to switch the meteorological mission over to MTSAT-2 after this time as outlined below.
+As the service period of MTSAT-1R's earth imaging sensor will reach the end of its five-year design lifetime this summer, JMA plans to switch the observing function over to MTSAT-2 as outlined below.

-In the event of abnormalities with MTSAT-2 or the need for maintenance of the satellite or its ground system, MTSAT-1R will be brought back into operation.
+In the event of abnormalities with MTSAT-2 or the need for maintenance of the satellite or its ground system, MTSAT-1R will be brought back into operation after the switchover.